 Trip Leader Training: This course will prepare you to be a WOC Trip leader and is great training for summer jobs or just adventuring in the backcountry by yourself.
 Through hikes and various outings in the area students will learn trip planning, group dynamics, navigation, food planning and preparation, knots, and other campcraft.
 An excellent PE choice for former WOOLF leaders wanting to take things to the next level.
 An optional overnight will conclude the course.

 Weight Training- offers instruction and practice in proper techniques of the development of muscular strength, endurance.

 Women’s Weight Training- (Lower Lasell Performance Center) This class will offer instruction and practice with the proper techniques for the development of muscular strength and endurance.
 Students will become familiar with the use of dumbbells, kettlebells, and barbells while having fun and getting stronger!

 Wellness- Baseketball offices above Pappa Charlies Designed to help students adopt and maintain the behaviors associated with an active and healthy lifestyle.
 Students will learn through lectures, discussions and physical activity labs.

-Yoga II- Williams (field hockey) FieldA dynamic class featuring a flowing style of yoga which harmonizes movement and breath.
+Yoga II- Greylock Studio A dynamic class featuring a flowing style of yoga that harmonizes movement and breath.
 With options for intermediate and more advanced students to explore their edge and an emphasis on safe alignment, skillful action, and connection to the breath, we will explore the asanas and pranayama with creativity and mindfulness.